Undergraduate study - 2024 entry

 How will I learn?

-You will learn from a wide range of experienced academics at the forefront of their field.
-Our research-led, industry-informed teaching incorporates the latest developments in your field.
-By sharing our discoveries with you, we keep your degree up-to-date, diverse, and exciting.
+You will learn from experienced academics at the forefront of their field.
+Our research-led, industry-informed teaching draws on the latest developments.
+By sharing our discoveries with you, we keep your degree up-to-date and exciting.

-The types of learning styles depend on the courses you choose and the nature of the topics explored.
+The types of learning styles depend on the courses you choose and the topics explored.

 As part of your training, you could be: